Are Semaglutide and Tirzepatide Weight Loss Miracle Cures? Why the Choice is Yours

 It’s no wonder the concept of a miracle weight loss medication is so attractive, and the pharmaceutical industry has been working diligently to find the answer.

 However, the history of weight-loss drugs is, well, dismal.

 Laxatives, thyroid hormone, and amphetamines have all been used with serious, potentially life-threatening side effects.

 In the 1990s, a component of the popular weight loss drug Fen-Phen (fenfluramine) was (opens in a new tab) after reports of heart valve disease and pulmonary hypertension.
 In 2010, sibutramine was (opens in a new tab) due to reports of increased risk for heart attack and stroke.
 And in 2020, the weight loss medication Belviq (lorcaserin) was (opens in a new tab) when studies suggested an increased risk for cancer.

 Even the handful of available weight loss meds aren’t prescribed often, likely due to their cost and modest effect.

 But now, we might have a new treatment that MAY change everything.

 Is this a new beginning for weight loss?

-A new era in the medical treatment for weight loss began with the STEP trial, which used a once-a-week injection of a diabetes medication called semaglutide for a little over a year.
+A new era in the medical treatment for weight loss began with the (opens in a new tab), which used a once-a-week injection of a diabetes medication called semaglutide for a little over a year.